Mauricio Wright

-Wílber Mauricio Wright Reynolds (born 20 December 1970 in San José, Costa Rica) is a Costa Rican former professional footballer who played as a defender.
+Wílber Mauricio Wright Reynolds (born 20 December 1970) is a Costa Rican former professional footballer who played as a defender and current manager of Cartaginés.
 He was a key member of the Costa Rica national team for over ten years.

 Club career

 Wright started his career at the academies of Saprissa, where in 1992 he was promoted to the first team.
 He moved abroad to play for Comunicaciones in Guatemala, where he played alongside compatriots Rolando Fonseca, Floyd Guthrie and Jéwisson Bennett.
 He then played three seasons (1999–2001) in Major League Soccer, split between the San Jose Clash (later Earthquakes) and the New England Revolution, alongside William Sunsing.
 He scored six goals and added three assists in MLS league play.
 Wright has also had a brief spell at Herediano.
 His performances in the World Cup in the summer of 2002 attracted the people of AEK Athens who signed him immediately after alongside his compatriot, Walter Centeno.
 He performed very well, while also playing in the UEFA Champions League scoring the winner against APOEL on the qualifiers on 28 August 2002.
 His contract with the club had a duration of 3 years, however he files an appeal and was released after some issues with the administration about his salary.
 He also had a short stint in China with Shenyang Ginde.
 With Saprissa, he has won three national championships and two CONCACAF Champions Cup, and returned to the team to play his last season as a professional, accomplishing his dream of retiring as a 'morado'.